 The theme for 5th grade graduation at our school was “Cruisin’ into 6th grade”.
 As a party favor”, each student was given a cardboard classic car filled with candy.
 I thought the cars were such a great idea and my mind started whirling with how to use them.
 For instance, what a great idea for a retirement party, “Cruisin’ into retirement”, Cruisin’ into college or these 50’s themed cars would be great for a 50th birthday or wedding anniversary.

 The cars have a compartment in them for burgers and fries, candy, popcorn or even money.

 I was able to find several resources for purchasing the cars, Etsy, Ebay and Amazon all had good options.
 The cars aren’t cheap, you can pay anywhere from to $2.00 per car in sets of 12- 36.
 I purchased 36 cars for $37.80 and so that’s how many people I’ll invite to my husband’s retirement party.
 (Whenever that is) Several places will sell you a single car for 1.99 which would be a fun “congratulations” prize for a teenager that just passed their drivers test.

 As I searched for “Classic” cars I also found options for trucks, Dunwoody, Hot Rod and blue & pink birthday versions.
 I thought these cars were such a fun and unusual idea for a party idea- can’t wait until mine arrive.

 Biscuit & Gravy Casserole for a Crowd

 Uncle Steven attended a camp out with about 90 youth this past week.
-When her was telling me about the camp he said his favorite thing to eat was the Biscuit and Gravy casserole they had for breakfast.
+When he was telling me about the camp he said his favorite thing to eat was the Biscuit and Gravy casserole they had for breakfast.
 It sounded delicious and so I contacted the camp cook and she shared her recipe and I tried it out on my family.
-Kids and adults thought it was delicious and it was super easy.
+Kids and adults thought it was delicious and it was very easy to make.